 Can an employer intervene in an employee’s use of social media outside work?

-A recent decision by the Fair Work Commission has shed some light on this question showing that having a detailed workplace policy can provide better protection for your company from damaging posts made by employees.
-Further, the decision has shown that employees need to think carefully before they comment online.
+A recent decision by the Fair Work Commission has shed some light on this question, showing that having a detailed workplace policy can provide better protection for your company from damaging posts made by employees.
+Further, the decision has shown that employees need to think carefully before they comment on social media channels online.